headlamp-k8s/headlamp/docs/faq.md

 ### What capabilities / credentials does Headlamp require to access my Kubernetes cluster?

-Headlamp doesn't require access to the cluster in itself.
-It instead relies to RBAC when connecting to the Kubernetes API server, meaning that it's the users that are required the credentials to access the cluster (via a service token or client certificate).
+Headlamp doesn't require access to the cluster itself; it instead relies on RBAC to connect to the Kubernetes API server.
+This means that it's the user(s) who must have the required credentials to access the cluster (via a service token or client certificate).
 Headlamp may store the token in the browser's local storage, but never in its backend/server.

 ### Is Headlamp customizable?

 Yes, Headlamp is highly customizable, thanks to its robust plugin system.
-This system allows for the extension of Headlamp's core functionalities, catering to specific use cases and workflows.
+This system extends Headlamp's core functionalities, catering to specific use cases and workflows.
 For more information on creating and managing plugins, visit our [plugins page](./development/plugins/building.md).

 ### How often is Headlamp updated?

-Headlamp tries to have a new features version released every month.
-Sometimes, there may be delays for a couple of weeks.
-Bug fix versions can be released in between feature versions, whenever appropriate (releases fixing critical bugs are often released quickly after a fix is added).
+Headlamp tries to have a new feature version released every month.
+Sometimes, there may be delays of a couple of weeks.
+Bug fix versions can also be released between feature versions, whenever appropriate.
+These are often released quickly after a fix is added.

 ---